sourcegraph/about/blogposts/strange-loop-2019-temporal-databases-for-streaming-architectures.md

 ---
 sessionId: 1
 title: "Strange Loop 2019 - Temporal Databases for Streaming Architectures"
 description: "Time is intrinsic to information and yet it is usually an afterthought in database designs.
-We present Crux, a general purpose open source document database with bitemporal graph queries."
+We present Crux, a general purpose open source document database with bitemporal graph queries.
+This talk will explore the journey of how Crux was conceived from JUXT's consulting experiences of building global system integrations and providing temporal query capabilities for financial services projects."
 author: Blogy McBlogerson
 authorUrl: https://heresblogy.com/
 publishDate: 2019-09-13T00:00-11:20